ADHD Supergirls

 But this sentence does not mean that she does not have ADHD, and it definitely doesn’t mean that she doesn’t need extra support.

-A parent who isn’t knowledgeable about the signs of ADHD in girls or how ADHD presents in girls vs boys may accept the school’s statement and move on.
+A parent who isn’t knowledgeable about the signs of ADHD in girls or the differences in ADHD symptoms in girls vs boys may accept the school’s statement and move on.

 Except what happens is that a girl will often have emotional fallout because of undiagnosed ADHD.